 We play an active role in our community offering classes, workshops and team building for community groups, as well as providing firing services in our kilns on behalf of other groups and organisations.

-Our club holds an annual club exhibition and at least one other event during the year.
-We also have a showcase at the club where members can display and sell their work.
+Our club aims to hold an annual club exhibition and at least one other event during the year.
+We also have a gallery at the club where members display and sell their work.

 The club is led by a team of 10 committee members who are elected at the AGM.
 These are all voluntary positions.
 The committee is assisted by numerous other members who help to run the club, including the firing team, exhibition team, class tutors and assistant tutors, as well as members who help with the glaze room, repairs and maintenance, library and gallery, clay stocks, website and content writing.